 Step Back in Time at Bletchley Park

 What seems like miles of corridor – all of it identical – stretches through the many huts built to house the codebreakers and their equipment.
-A cup of tea sits on a desk beside pieces of paper covered in half deciphered codes, a pencil resting on top of the paper.
-A blanket is draped over the back of a chair against the cold.
-An open packet of cigarettes and an ashtray sit nearby.
-Recorded telephone conversations (voiced by actors) play out as you enter a room.
+Recorded telephone conversations (voiced by actors) play out, and the room looks as though its inhabitants have merely stepped away, leaving a cup of tea and a shawl behind them.
 It feels like you are actually back in the 1940’s, in a Britain ravaged by war and fighting desperately for victory.

 The Imitation Game